lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 Searching is an operation to find the cell containing a specified point p, or to locate cells or points in a region surrounding p.
 Algorithms requiring this operation include streamline generation, where we need to find the starting location within a cell; probing, where the data values at a point are interpolated from the containing cell; or collision detection, where cells in a certain region must be evaluated for intersection.
 Sometimes (e.g., image datasets), searching is a simple operation because of the regularity of data.
 However, in less structured data, the searching operation is more complex.

 To find the cell containing p, we can use the following naive search procedure.
 Traverse all cells in the dataset, finding the one (if any) that contains p.
 To determine whether a cell contains a point, the cell interpolation functions are evaluated for the parametric coordinates (r,s,t).
-If these coordinates lie within the cell, then p lies in the cell.
+If these coordinates lie within the cell, then $p$ lies in the cell.
 The basic assumption here is that cells do not overlap, so that at most a single cell contains the given point p.
 To determine cells or points lying in the region surrounding p, we can traverse cells or points to see whether they lie within the region around p.
 For example, we can choose to define the region as a sphere centered at p.
 Then, if a point or the points composing a cell lie in the sphere, the point or cell is considered to be in the region surrounding p.

 These naive procedures are unacceptable for all but the smallest datasets, since they are of order O(n), where n is the number of cells or points.
 To improve the performance of searching, we need to introduce supplemental data structures to support spatial searching.
 Such structures are well-known and include MIP maps, octrees, kd-trees, and binary sphere trees (see [“Bibliographic Notes”](VTKBook/08Chapter8/#813-bibliographic-notes) at the end of this chapter).

 The basic idea behind these spatial search structures is that the search space is subdivided into smaller parts, or buckets.
 Each bucket contains a list of the points or cells that lie within it.
 Buckets are organized in structured fashion so that constant or logarithmic time access to any bucket is possible.
-For example, if we assign a portion of 2D Euclidean space into a grid of n by m buckets, the location of p in a particular bucket can be determined with two subtractions and two divisions: a constant time access.
-Similarly, the location of p in a nonuniformly subdivided octree is determined in logarithmic time, since recursive insertion into octant children is required.
+For example, if we assign a portion of 2D Euclidean space into a grid of n by m buckets, the location of $p$ in a particular bucket can be determined with two subtractions and two divisions: a constant time access.
+Similarly, the location of $p$ in a nonuniformly subdivided octree is determined in logarithmic time, since recursive insertion into octant children is required.
 Once the bucket is found, the search is then limited to the points or cells contained within it.
 In a properly designed spatial search structure, the number of points or cells in a bucket is a small portion of the total number of cells and less than a fixed value.
 Thus, the time to search within a bucket can be bounded by a fixed constant.
 The result is that introducing spatial search structures reduces search times to a maximum O(log n), or better yet O(n).

 We have two options when applying spatial search structures.
 We may insert points into the search structure, or we may insert cells, depending on the application.
 There are advantages and disadvantages to both approaches.
 Inserting cells into buckets is not a trivial operation.
 In general, cells are arbitrarily oriented and shaped, and will not fit completely into a single bucket.
 As a result, cells often span multiple buckets.
 To reliably determine whether a cell is in a bucket requires geometric intersection tests, a costly operation.
 Another approach is to use the bounding box of a cell to decide which bucket(s) a cell belongs in.
 We only need to intersect the bounding box with a bucket to determine whether the cell may belong in the bucket.
 Unfortunately, even though this operation is generally fast, often cells are associated with buckets even though they may not actually lie inside them, wasting (in large models) memory resources and extra processing time.

 <figure id="Figure 8-30">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-30.png?raw=true width="640" alt="Figure8-30">
   <figcaption style="color:blue"><b>Figure 8-30</b>.
 Using search structure (containing points) to find cells. (a) Points are associated with appropriate bucket.
-Point p is used to index into bucket, and closest point(s) pi is found.
+Point $p$ is used to index into bucket, and closest point(s) pi is found.
 Cells using pi are evaluated for the cell containing p. (b) Sometimes closest points pi are not used by cells containing p. </figcaption>
 </figure>

 Inserting points into a search structure is easier because points can be uniquely placed into a bucket.
 Inserting points also allows us to search for both points and cells.
 Cells can be found by using $p$ to index into the appropriate bucket.
 The closest point(s) $p_i$ to $p$ are then located.
 Using the topological adjacency operator to retrieve the cells using points pi, we can then search these cells for the cell containing $p$.
 This procedure must be used with caution, however, since the closest points may not be used by the cells containing $p$ (**Figure 8-30**).